mia-platform/miactl/docs/30_commands.md

 - `--insecure-skip-tls-verify`, to disallow the check the validity of the certificate of the remote endpoint
 - `--context`, to specify a different context from the currently selected one
 - `--company-id`, to set the ID of the desired Company
-- `--output`, optional flag to save the service account json description in a file at the provided path
+- `--output`, optional flag to save the service account configuration as json in a file at the provided path
 - `--role`, the Company role for the service account

 #### add user